atinfosec/atinfosec/README.md

 Backend Developer
 -----------------

-I have been learning about information security and backend development for 1 year.
+I have been learning about information security and backend development for 2 years.

 *   🌍  I'm based in India
 *   ✉️  You can contact me at [atinfosec@gmail.com](mailto:atinfosec@gmail.com)